Hike or Backpack Beautiful Virgin Falls TN

 9 miles roundtrip, extra 1 mile for overlook trail, extra .15 miles for Sheep Cave

-If you own a backpack, I would recommend camping.
+If you own a backpack and know how to go backpacking, I would recommend camping.
 There are backpacking options along the trail in 3 different areas.
 Camping gets my vote for a few reasons:

 1. You get to spend more time in this beautiful area.